Foster Dog Helps High School Student Recover from Brain Injury

 My injuries brought a ton of unexpected change to our lives, but adopting Mozi was the best change I could’ve asked for.
 We knew we wanted to help him, but I never imagined how much he was going to help me.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Cali won Companion Pet Rescue & Transport in Jackson, Tennessee a 2019 Holiday Wishes award.